gpstar81/GPStar-proton-pack/PACK.md

 | SMOKE1 | This is a standard 5V Air/Vacuum pump motor I use. (see below for more info) |
 | SMOKE2 | This is a standard 5V Air/Vacuum pump motor I use. (see below for more info) |

+Regarding the smoke effects, I am using [eroll mac joytech vape pen](https://www.joytech.fr/accueil/168-eroll-mac-joytech.html).
+I hook up with tubing the mini pump which is [linked in the parts lists](BOM.md).
+One end of the pump creates suction and sucks the smoke in, and the other end of the pump pushes the smoke out.
+The vape pen itself is activating when suction is applied by the motor.
+The vape pens are battery powered but come with a usb cable for charging, so I can feed it 5V with a usb cable directly to the pen and not have to rely on the battery it has in it.

+When the pump is controlled with the transistor/diode setup as in the diagrams, it is the only device which draws power from the 5V rail. **CAUTION: If you implement your own smoke solution using a different design, test your setup independent of the described circuit and with adequate measurement tools to ensure you will not draw power through the Arduino!** Most designs which use a vape pen (cartomizer) and mini air pump require ~3.6V to run correctly, and while less than the 5V supplied to the circuit below some solutions can require nearly 1 Amp of current to run these devices together.
+This can also overwhelm the 2N2222 transistor used in this schematic.

+By comparison, the current required for a small fan or the vibration motor are perfectly fine for the transistors as described, while the diodes prevent any backflow of current when those devices power down (but may still spin briefly).

 | Power Connections | Description |
 |---|---|
 | BAT (+) | Positive 5V from your power source. |